Xavier Rolet

-Xavier R. Rolet (born 12 November 1959) is a French businessman and the chairman and chief executive officer (CEO) of World Quantum Growth Acquisition Corporation, a NYSE-listed company (WQGA.U).
+Xavier R. Rolet (born 12 November 1959) is a Franco-American businessman, chairman of technology firm Prytek, a Harvard University Senior Fellow, a Yale University Center for Business and the Environment board member, managing partner of Grayling Centennial LLC, board member of Old Salt Co-Op, a Montana ranching Co-operative, chairman and chief executive officer (CEO) of World Quantum Growth Acquisition Corporation, a NYSE-listed company (WQGA.U).
 He was CEO of CQS until January 2020, and before that, CEO of the London Stock Exchange Group.
-He was included in the 2017 Harvard Business Review's List of the Best 100 CEOs in the World and is a frequent keynote speaker at business events.
+He was included in the 2017 Harvard Business Review's List of the Best 100 CEOs in the World and is a frequent speaker at business events.
 Rolet is an advocate for supporting start-ups and the funding of SMEs to promote innovation and job creation.

 Early life

 Rolet was born in Aix-les-Bains, France.
 He is the eldest of three children born to military parents.
 His early life was spent in Algeria and France.
 After graduating from the KEDGE Business School with an MSc in management science and finance in 1981, he served as a second lieutenant and Instructor at the French Air Force Academy, earned an MBA from Columbia Business School in 1984 and a post-graduate degree from Paris-based IHEDN (Institute of Advanced Studies in National Defence) in April 2008.